annelo-msft/gists/clientmodel/readme.md

 Much of the logic needed to handle the service response is managed in the `PipelineTransport` and policies in the pipeline such as `ResponseBufferingPolicy`.
 Today, `PipelineTransport` is responsible for invoking the `MessageClassifier.IsErrorResponse` method after the response is set on the message in order to populate the `PipelineResponse.IsError` property.
 The `ResponseBufferingPolicy` does the work needed to read the content out of the response network stream into a buffered `MemoryStream`, to make it easier for client-authors and client-users accessing lower-level APIs when reading the response body.

-Options for configuring the message classifier and network timeouts are exposed on `ServiceClientOptions` and `RequestOptions` types.
+Options for configuring the message classifier and network timeouts are exposed on `ClientPipelineOptions` and `RequestOptions` types.
 Opting-out of response buffering is uncommon, so APIs enabling this are exposed only on the `ResponseBufferingPolicy` itself.

 Please note that these options APIs are still in preview and subject to change.

-Logic for deciding how to expose an error response to the client-user, and package successful responses into strongly typed `OutputMessage<T>` return types is shown in client implementation samples in the preceding sections.
+Logic for deciding how to expose an error response to the client-user, and package successful responses into strongly typed `ClientResult<T>` return types is shown in client implementation samples in the preceding sections.

 ### Lower-level control and flexibility